rayfrankenstein/AITOW/README.md

     > http://www.agilemanifesto.org/

 14. Scrum ignores the fact that any task that has been done before in software does not need to be redone because it can be easily copied and reused.
 So, by definition, new software tasks are truly new territory and therefore very hard to estimate.”--Adam Ard, [https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5](https://medium.com/@ard_adam/why-scrum-is-the-wrong-way-to-build-software-99d8994409e5).

+---

+"The most efficient and effective method of conveying information to and within a development team is face-to-face conversation.

+This really is the most ridiculous of them all as an absolute statement.
+Complex features across multiple developers are best documented in some form of design documents which are rigorously reviewed and open for all to see and comment on.

+Relying on "face-to-face" communication results in insufficient review and stability of critical software interactions because
+(a) parties will remember the conversations differently, (b) parties will make different assumptions which will lead to serious bugs, (c) if someone is absent (illness, vacation, diverted to critical customer problem, etc.) their input is now lost and upon return they are less able to understand what happened and why, (d) less external review, often very helpful, is possible because of conflicts (anyone can read the design spec whenever they have a moment -- even while they are watching the kids do homework -- but during the work day everyone can't be everywhere at once in a desperate attempt at keeping up on what is happening in critical projects that may affect them or that they can provide useful insight on), (e) if someone leaves the project (or gets hit by a bus) even if they understood all the "face-to-face" discussions and had reached agreement, their replacement lacks critical context.

+I hate writing design specs as much as the next developer.
+I also hate (to a lesser degree) reviewing them.

+However, I really hate tracking down problems that occur once a year at a few customers, defy replication, leave few if any useful hints, and disrupt the customer's business."--Anonymous Coward, [https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments](https://developers.slashdot.org/story/19/08/24/1748246/is-agile-becoming-less-and-less-relevant#comments)

 **What works, in their own words**